Chuck Menville: Later career

 In the 1980s, Menville contributed to a number of Saturday morning series, including The Smurfs, The Real Ghostbusters, and Kissyfur.
 Among his last projects before his death in 1992 was the episode "Opah" of the live-action Land of the Lost, for which he was nominated for the Humanitas Prize in Live-action Children's programming.
-His final project was writing an episode of Batman: The Animated Series, but Menville died before the episode could be written.
-Brynne Stephens wrote the teleplay for the 1993 Batman episode "Birds of a Feather" based on Menville's story, for which he received a story credit on the completed episode.
+Menville's final project was writing the Batman: The Animated Series episode "Birds of a Feather".
+However, he died before the episode was finished.
+Brynne Stephens wrote the teleplay for the episode based on Menville's story, for which he received a story credit in the completed episode.

 Menville was the author of The Harlem Globetrotters: Fifty Years of Fun and Games, a history of the famed basketball team.
 It was published by the D. McKay Company in 1978.

 Death

-Menville died in Malibu, California in 1992.
-He is interred at Forest Lawn Memorial Park in the Hollywood Hills of Los Angeles.
+Menville died in Malibu, California in 1992 of non-Hodgkin lymphoma.
+The episode "Thingamajigger" of The Little Mermaid was dedicated to his memory.

 Family

-He was the father of Scott Menville, an American musician and voice artist and Chad Menville, an American writer.
+He was the father of Scott Menville, an American musician and voice artist, and Chad Menville, an American writer.